AroenvR/es-ts-template/README.md

-# TypeScript Project Template
+# TypeScript Project Template - with Inversify IoC / DI
 This project is a pre-configured template for Node.js applications using TypeScript.
+This branch's template has included a configured inversion of control container to enable dependency injection.
+Check out the [ContainerDecorator](src/ioc/ContainerDecorator.ts) for how to use it.

 ## Getting Started
 Before you begin, ensure you have Node.js and npm installed on your machine.